The Rolls-Royce Serenity

 This theme is continued in the driver’s compartment of the car with Mother of Pearl applied to the face of Bespoke Serenity’s clock and the driver’s instrument dials.
 This Mother of Pearl's face is etched with concentric circles redolent of the raked gravel seen in Japanese gardens and is inlaid with hand-applied rubies that echo the color of the hand-painted flowers in the silk lining.

 Continuing the theme of ultimate luxury, the luggage compartment of Serenity is lined in Arctic White leather with an Arctic White carpet.
 As a final touch, two parasols featuring the Serenity motif are held by Bespoke leather loops incorporated into the boot lid.

 Seductive and beautiful exterior

-The lustre of Phantom Serenity’s exterior dazzles with its powerful and noble presence.
+The luster of Phantom Serenity’s exterior dazzles with its powerful and noble presence.

-Hinting at what is to come, a delicate two colour coachline with three colour blossom motif echoes the interior.
+Hinting at what is to come, a delicate two-color coachline with three color blossom motif echoes the interior.
 The coachline that adorns Serenity’s exterior has been applied by the squirrel-hair brush of the Rolls-Royce Motor Cars coachline expert, Mark Court.
 The asymmetric nature of the coachline signifies the respective positions of owner and chauffeur, with the entrance to the rear compartment indicated on the right-hand side of the car with the blossom on the rear wing and coachline ending at the B-pillar.

 Bespoke is Rolls-Royce